simonehagey/orbdot/joss/paper.md

 The examples demonstrate that `OrbDot` can quickly reproduce literature results using only a few lines of code.
 Readers may be especially interested in the `OrbDot` example analysis of the transit and eclipse mid-times of Hot Jupiter WASP-12 b, which is well-known for showing strong evidence for orbital decay.

-A complementary case study of TrES-1 b (CITE) illustrates the full capabilities of `OrbDot`, placing it in a broader scientific context.
+A complementary case study of TrES-1 b [@Hagey:2025] illustrates the full capabilities of `OrbDot`, placing it in a broader scientific context.
 Moreover, an early version of this code was used for the orbital analysis of the Hot Neptune LTT-9779 b, published in @Edwards:2023.

 # Statement of need
 Many exoplanet systems now have transit and radial velocity data spanning over a decade, enabling studies of secular variations.
 While tools for analyzing short-term transit variations exist, there is a lack of open-source software dedicated to long-term orbital evolution.
 This does not, however, reflect a lack of interest, as the number of such studies is growing rapidly.